 Santa Bona completed the trip ten times.
 However, on the tenth trip she became ill and passed away on her return, aged just 51.
 Her body was found in the room she kept near the church of San Martino in Pisa, where it still lies to this day.

 Today things are very different and cabin crew have to put up with a lot more than a few rowdy pilgrims.
-The constant threat of terrorism, abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.
+Abusive, drunken and violent passengers, long working hours and airlines that are constantly battling to stay in business.

 So today, as you take to the skies just remember that we are all saints.
 We have to be to keep smiling through all the crap!